Expand Neurons, Not Parameters: Generalization to real-world vision tasks

-To demonstrate that the principles of FPE extend beyond simple models, we validate our framework on deeper architectures and test its compatibility with advanced sparsity techniques such as dynamic mask retraining and structured sparsity, showing that the improvements from FPE apply to such settings as well (Section \ref{sec:practical}).
-These experiments further suggest the potential of FPE as a means of improving model performance via interference reduction.
+Additionally, we validate our framework on deeper architectures and test its compatibility with advanced sparsity techniques such as dynamic mask retraining and structured sparsity, showing that the improvements from FPE apply to such settings as well (\cref{sec:practical}).
+We also compare against DropConnect-style \citep{wan2013dropconnect} weight-drop baselines and find that FPE matches or outperforms these methods at equal or larger non-zero parameter budgets (\cref{sec:dropconnect}).
+These experiments further suggest the potential of improving model performance via interference reduction, especially for larger and more complicated models, which we leave to future work.